Hruta Durgule

 Hruta Durgule (born 12 September 1993) is an Indian actress who predominantly works in Marathi television and film productions.
-She is the recipient of several accolades, including a Filmfare Marathi Award, and has established herself as one of the most popular Marathi actresses.
+She is the recipient of several accolades, including two Filmfare Marathi Awards, and has established herself as one of the most popular Marathi actresses.

 She made her television debut with Star Pravah's Durva (2013).
 She made her big-screen debut with Ananya.
 She rose to prominence with her portrayal of Vaidehi in Zee Yuva's Phulpakharu.

 In 2020, she hosted Sony Marathi's singing reality show Singing Star.
-She has also played the character of Deepika Deshpande in Zee Marathi's Man Udu Udu Zhala.
+She has also played the character of Deepika Deshpande in Zee Marathi's Man Udu Udu Jhala.

 Early life

 Hruta Durgule was born on 12 September 1993.
-She is originally from Ratnagiri but brought up in Mumbai and completed education from Ramnarain Ruia College, Matunga, Mumbai.
+She is originally from Ratnagiri but brought up in Mumbai and completed education from Ramnarain Ruia College, Mumbai.
 For now, she lives in Thane.

 Personal life

 Hruta married TV and film director – Prateek Shah on 18 May 2022.